 Wind Energy FAQs: Wind Use and Electricity Price

-Umm – actually not.
-Included below is a scatter plot of wind penetration and electricity price, by state, in 2018.
+Included below is a scatter plot of wind penetration and electricity price, by state, for the whole of 2019.

-Of note: the two top wind penetration states (Kansas and Iowa) both have electricity prices below the national average of 10.58 cents/kWh.
+Of note: the two states (Iowa and Kansas) with the highest wind penetration both have electricity prices below the national average of 10.3 cents/kWh.

-Of the top twenty wind states, only three (Maine, Minnesota and Vermont) have a power price higher than the national average.
+Of the top twenty wind states, only three (Maine, Vermont and California) have a power price higher than the national average.